 - Animal aggregation: A concentration of animals (rare species, common species, or a mixture of the two) that occurs during a species' life cycle.
-Animals in these aggregations are highly vulnerable to disturbance.
+Animals in aggregations are highly vulnerable to disturbance.
 Examples are colonial waterbird nesting sites, bat hibernacula, and mussel beds.

 - Ecological classification system (ECS): A system for identifying, describing, and mapping progressively smaller areas of land with increasingly uniform ecological features.
 Ecological classification systems are developed by integrating climatic, geologic, hydrologic, topographic, soil, and vegetation data.
 They aid in ecologically guided management of natural resources at different scales across the landscape.
 Minnesota's ECS describes land in six levels of increasing detail: provinces, sections, subsections, land type associations, land types, and land type phases.